 Let’s talk.
 The identity of Jesus really does matter in the midst of our daily lives.
 What difference has He made in yours?

-This story was adapted from “Unshakeable Faith: 8 Traits for Rock-Solid Living,” by Kathy Howard, New Hope Publishers, 2011.
+This story was adapted from “Unshakeable Faith: 8 Traits for Rock-Solid Living,” by Kathy Howard.